-Cathy Jones coordinates the International Baccalaureate program and teaches Mathematics at Central High School in Capitol Heights (PGCPS).
+Cathy Jones, President, coordinates the International Baccalaureate program and teaches Mathematics at Central High School in Capitol Heights (PGCPS).
 She has been a Greenbelt resident since 2005.

 Tim Murray has been a Criminal Justice reform advocate for over 45 years.
 Tim was born and raised in Greenbelt & returned here after and extended absence 5yrs ago.
 Despite his best efforts to retire, he currently serves as Director Emeritus of the Pretrial Justice Institute, an organization he founded, and as Senior Advisor to the MacArthur Foundation, supporting their efforts to reduce the overuse of jails in America.